 An external consultant was engaged to analyse the findings of the survey.
 A detailed summary of the findings can be found in the agenda for Council's meeting on 23 September 2024 (Item 4.1).
 Here are the meeting minutes.

-Using the findings of the consultation to inform their decision-making, Council decided to proceed to the next stage of the investigation at its meeting on 23 September 2024, which involves developing concept designs for the perimeter fence.
-The designs will consider key themes identified in the survey, such as:
+Using the findings of the Community Survey to inform their decision-making, Council decided to proceed to Stage 2 of the investigation at its meeting on 23 September 2024.

-The concept design will identify different ways to try to address the concerns raised by the community regarding a perimeter fence.
+The concept designs attempted to identify different ways to address the community's concerns regarding a permanent perimeter fence and can be seen in their presentation(PDF, 7MB).

-Should the designs be approved for public consultation, we anticipate this consultation would begin in the first half of 2025.
+Should the designs be approved for public consultation, we anticipate this consultation would commence mid-2025.

 To participate in any future consultations regarding Unley Oval, please sign up to Your Say Unley.